Mechanical Insulation Design Guide

-All three grades are flexible and resilient closed-cell expanded foam insulation.
-The maximum water vapor permeability is 0.10 perm-inch and the maximum thermal conductivity at 75°F temperature is 0.28 BTU·in/(h·ft²·F) for grades 1 and 3 and grade 2 is 0.30 BTU·in/(h·ft²·F).
-Grade 3 formulation does not contain any leachable chlorides, fluorides or polyvinyl chloride or any halogens.
+All three grades are flexible and resilient closed-cell expanded foam insulation made of butyl rubber, flame retardants, and plasticizers.
+The maximum water vapor permeability is 0.10 perm-inch for Grade 1 and 0.30 perm-inch for Grades 2 and 3.
+The maximum thermal conductivity at 75°F is 0.28 Btu·in/(h·ft²·°F) for Grades 1 and 3, and 0.30 Btu·in/(h·ft²·°F) for Grade 2.
+Grade 3 formulation contains low levels of any leachable chlorides and fluorides.

-The preformed tubular insulation is available in ID sizes from 3/8" to 6 IPS and in wall thickness from 3/8" to 1–1/2" and in typical length of 6 feet.
+The preformed tubular insulation is available in inner diameter (ID) sizes from 3/8" to 10 iron pipe size (IPS), in wall thickness from 3/8" to 2", and in typical lengths of 6 feet or continuous coil.
 The tubular product is available with and without pre-applied adhesive.
-The sheet insulation is available in continuous lengths of 4 feet widths or 3'x 4' and in wall thicknesses from 1/8" to 2".
-The sheet product is available with and without pre-applied adhesive.
+The sheet insulation is available in continuous lengths of 4′ widths or in 3' by 4′ sections, and in wall thicknesses from 1/4" to 2".
+The sheet product is available both with and without pre-applied adhesive.

-These materials are normally installed without additional vapor retarders.
-Additional vapor-retarder protection may be necessary when installed on very-low-temperature piping or where exposed to continually high humidity conditions.
-All seams and termination points must be sealed with manufacturer recommended contact adhesive.
-For outdoor applications a weatherable jacket or manufacturer recommended coating must be applied to protect against UV and ozone.
+These materials are normally installed without additional vapor retarders, but additional vapor-retarder protection may be necessary when installed on very-low-temperature piping or where continually exposed to high-humidity conditions.
+All seams and termination points must be sealed with manufacturer-recommended contact adhesive.
+For outdoor applications, a weatherable jacket or manufacturer-recommended coating must be applied to protect against UV rays and ozone.

 Cellular Glass Insulation Products